Integrated Training Centre, Nilokheri: Functions

 training of Extension Officers engaged in various developmental organization.

 ITC as Central Tool Room Extension Center, Nilokheri

 Due to some conflict between the Principal and Vice-Principal of Integrated Industrial Training Centre was relinquished.

 Later on 23 June 2014 the center was taken over by Ministry of Micro, Small and Medium Enterprises which led to its development as Extension Center for Central Tool Room, Ludhiana i.e. Central Tool Room Extension Center, Nilokheri.
 Central Tool Room Extension Center, Nilokheri is currently running various technical short term courses.

 It provides summer training programs for graduates and undergraduates studying for Degrees or Diplomas in Engineering or Computer Sciences.
 This Center specialises in training technicians in Mechanical engineering related fields.

 Center structure and functions

-The center comes under the Government of India and has a principal and a vice Principal.
+The center comes under the Government of India and had a principal and a vice Principal.